divertimentos/course-elixir-freecodecamp/README.md

 `%User{username: "Octavarium", age: 19, email: "octa@varium.dev"}`

 - They can be accessed the same way Maps are accessed, and they can be assigned to variables too.

+## Flow Control Mechanisms

+Other than recursion, Elixir provides a couple more mechanisms to do flow control.

+## Case Statement

+It works like a JS switch

+## Cond